Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Consequences for Expressive Power of

 \begin{proof} Let $\psi_2$ be an \MSOii sentence.
 Since \MSOi has the same expressive power as \MSOii on graphs of bounded tree-width (by Theorem~\ref{thm:MS1=MS2}), we may as well consider an equivalent \MSOi sentence~$\psi$.
-Our alternative proof can be then outlined in three steps: \begin{enumerate}[(I)] \item By Lemma~\ref{lem:tdinterpret}, there is a simple hereditary \MSOi interpretation $J$ of $\cf D$ into the class $\cf U$ of rooted labelled trees of height $\leq d$, for some integer constant~$d$.
-By Theorem~\ref{thm:dtreekern}, there is a finite set $\cf U_0\subseteq \cf U$ of ($f$-reduced) kernels; every $T\in \cf U$ $f$-reduces to an ``easily definable'' $T_0\in\cf U_0$ such that $T\models\psi^J\iff T_0\models\psi^J$ (where the reduction threshold $f$ depends only on $\psi,J,d$ and we will shortly say ``{\em reduces}'' in this proof). \item For $G\in\cf D$, hence, $G\models\psi$ is equivalent to saying that $G\simeq T_G^{\>J}$ for a tree $T_G\in\cf U$ such that $T_G$ reduces to a tree in $\cf U_0^{\psi,J}=\{\, U\in \cf U_0: U\models\psi^J \}$ (a~disjunction of finitely many cases over the members of $\cf U_0^{\psi,J}$). \item The problem is that $T_G$ is only implicit and we cannot directly address $T_G$ (and reducibility of it to $U\in\cf U_0^{\psi,J}$) from within the resulting \FO formula over~$G$.
-To resolve this problem, we consider a related hereditary property over $G$ which is characterized by finitely many obstacles by Ding~\cite{Ding92}.
+Our alternative proof can be then outlined in three steps (the first two of which are analogous to Proposition~\ref{prop:samepower}): \begin{enumerate}[label=(\Roman*)] \item By Lemma~\ref{lem:tdinterpret}, there is a hereditary \MSOi interpretation $J$ of $\cf D$ in the class $\cf U=\cf U_d$ of rooted labelled trees of height at most $d$, for some integer constant~$d$.
+By Theorem~\ref{thm:dtreekern}, there is a finite set $\cf U_0\subseteq \cf U$ of ($f$-reduced) kernels; every $T\in \cf U$ $f$-reduces to an ``easily definable'' $T_0\in\cf U_0$ such that $T\models\psi^J\iff T_0\models\psi^J$ (where the reduction threshold $f$ depends only on $\psi,J,d$ and we will simply say ``{\em reduces}'' in this proof). \item For $G\in\cf D$, hence, $G\models\psi$ is equivalent to saying that $G\simeq T_G^{\>J}$ for a tree $T_G\in\cf U$ such that $T_G$ reduces to a tree in $\cf U_0^{\psi,J}=\{\, U\in \cf U_0: U\models\psi^J \}$ (a~disjunction of finitely many cases over the members of $\cf U_0^{\psi,J}$). \item A problem is that $T_G$ is only implicit and we cannot directly address $T_G$ (and reducibility of it to $U\in\cf U_0^{\psi,J}$) from within the resulting \FO formula over~$G$.
+To resolve this problem, we consider a related hereditary property over $G$ which is characterized by finitely many obstacles by Theorem~\ref{thm:Ding}.
 We use it to build the desired \FO sentence expressing over $G$ that (some) implicit $T_G$ reduces to a particular reduced tree $U\in\cf U_0^{\psi,J}$. \end{enumerate} The rest of the proof will give the details of crucial step (III).

 Let $T\in\cf U$, and let $\ell(T)$ denote the domain (vertex set) of $T^J$.
 We say that a graph $H\in\cf D$ is {\em$T$-coloured} (with respect to implicit $J$) if $H$ is associated with an injective mapping from $\ell(T)$ into $V(H)$.
 When dealing with such a coloured graph $H$ we automatically consider a subgraph relation preserving these colours.
 The key definition is now that of consistency with a $T$-colouring: